NCAA Division I Football Bowl Subdivision: Realignment

 The early-2010s realignment cycle also affected the FBS independent ranks.
 BYU left the MW in 2011 for football independence and the non-football West Coast Conference.
 In 2013, Idaho and New Mexico State, the last two football-sponsoring schools in the WAC, became FBS independents, but would return to their former football home of the Sun Belt Conference as football-only members the following year.
 Also in 2013, Notre Dame became a full but non-football member of the ACC, entering into a scheduling agreement with that conference that calls for the Fighting Irish football team to play five games each season against ACC schools, and to play each other ACC school at least once every three years.
 Finally, in 2015, Navy became a football-only member of The American, ending more than a century of football independence.

 Realignment continued at a lower level through the rest of the 2010s and into the early 2020s.
 Georgia Southern joined the Sun Belt Conference upon transitioning to the FBS level in 2014.
-The Eagles won the Sun Belt Conference championship outright in its first year as an FBS member.
+The Eagles won the Sun Belt Conference championship outright in their first year as an FBS member.
 The 2016 season saw FCS Coastal Carolina join the Sun Belt Conference for non-football sports while beginning a transition to FBS football; the football team joined the Sun Belt in 2017.
 That season was also the last for Idaho and New Mexico State as Sun Belt football members.
-After 2017, New Mexico State returned to independent status, while Idaho downgraded to FCS football—becoming the first program ever to voluntarily do so—and added football to its all-sports membership in the Big Sky Conference.
+After 2017, New Mexico State returned to independent status, while Idaho downgraded to FCS football—becoming the first program ever to voluntarily do so without extenuating circumstances—and added football to its all-sports membership in the Big Sky Conference.
 Also in 2016, UMass went independent after turning down an offer of full membership in the Mid-American Conference.
-Most recently, UConn went independent in 2020 when the school left The American to rejoin many of its historic basketball rivals in the current Big East Conference.
+More recently, UConn went independent in 2020 when the school left The American to rejoin many of its historic basketball rivals in the current Big East Conference.
 Notre Dame competed under a full ACC schedule only also in 2020 in response to logistical concerns that arose from the effects of COVID-19.